-GASB Statement No. 100, Accounting Changes and Error Corrections - This statement prescribes accounting and financial reporting for each category of accounting change and error corrections.
-This statement will become effective in fiscal year 2024.
+GASB Statement No. 100, Accounting Changes and Error Corrections - This statement defines accounting changes and prescribes accounting and financial reporting for each type of accounting change and error correction.
+The Board adopted this statement effective October 1, 2023.
+The adoption of this statement by the Board had no impact on the financial statements.

 GASB Statement No. 101, Compensated Absences - This statement requires liabilities for compensated absences be recognized for (1) leave that has not been used and (2) leave that has been used but not yet paid in cash or settled through noncash means.
-This statement will become effective in fiscal year 2024.
+This statement will become effective in the fiscal year 2025.